digitalcraftsman/hugo-icarus-theme/README.md

 ## Mathematical equations

-In case you need to display equations you can insert your Latex or MathML code and it works out of the box thanks to [MathJax](https://www.mathjax.org).
+In case you need to display equations you can insert your LaTeX or MathML code and it works out of the box thanks to [MathJax](https://www.mathjax.org).

 ## Shortcodes

-Last but not least I included some useful [shortcodes](http://gohugo.io/extras/shortcodes/) to make your like easier.
+Last but not least I included some useful [shortcodes](http://gohugo.io/extras/shortcodes/) to make your life easier.

 ### Gallery